AshtonKem/Resume/resume.typ

 )

 #resume-item[
+  At Edmunds.com I managed the Lead Collection Team, which managed the forms and backend systems responsible for collecting sales leads for vehicles, storing them, and transmitting them to various partners.
+In particular we were tasked with unifying and modifying the dozen lead forms that had been created over the years, improving the reliability and performance of the lead API, and also quickly handling requests by OEMs to take advantage of short term business opportunities.
+]

+#resume-item[
 Key Deliverables

-  - Planned and executed the migration of a dozen lead forms to a single one based on React.
+  - Successfully combined a dozen lead forms to a single one based on React.
   - Reduced P99 API latency from 4s to 250ms, reducing dropped leads by 15%.
+  - Architected the lead collection system to be available during a region outage.
-  - Drove over \$5m a year in revenue by rapidly delivering on specific OEM requests for ad campaigns.
+  - Drove over \$5m a year in revenue by rapidly delivering on specific OEM requirements for ad campaigns.
-  - First lead form in Edmunds history to survive a region failure.
-  - Developed a unified lead form for nine pages with different product owners.
-  - Reduced lead form iteration time by 90\% with internal self-help tooling for product owners.
+  - Reduced lead form iteration time by 90% with internal self-help tooling for product owners.
   - Designed a system for protecting customer data in close collaboration with Data Analytics.
+  - Spearheaded project to migrate client configuration from Salesforce to a purpose built data store.
 ]

 #resume-item[